 Stipend Amount and Duration

-The recommended minimum yearly stipend for a full time RDS graduate student is $20,000.
+The required minimum yearly stipend for a full time RDS graduate student is $22,000.
 This stipend may come from an independent studentship award and/or from the Research Supervisor’s research grant.
 Admission to the RDS Program must include a written commitment from the Supervisor that guarantees that each student is supported to the recommended funding level and also identifies the source of funding.

 The duration of the annual stipend is normally two years for a MSc student and four years for a PhD student.
 After the two-year MSc and four-year PhD point, continued funding is at the discretion of the Supervisor.
 Normally, the Supervisor will inform their student at least six months prior to the end-date of the student’s stipend.